Curtis LeMay: World War II

+European Theatre

-When the U.S. entered World War II in December 1941 after the Japanese attack on Pearl Harbor, LeMay was a major in the United States Army Air Forces (he had been a first lieutenant as recently as 1940), and the commander of a newly created B-17 Flying Fortress unit, the 305th Bomb Group.
-He took this unit to England in October 1942 as part of the Eighth Air Force, and led it in combat until May 1943, notably helping to develop the combat box formation.
+When the United States entered World War II in December 1941 after the Japanese attack on Pearl Harbor, LeMay was a major in the United States Army Air Forces (he had been a first lieutenant as recently as 1940), and the commander of a newly created B-17 Flying Fortress unit, the 305th Bomb Group.
+He took this unit to England in October 1942 as part of the Eighth Air Force and led it in combat until May 1943, notably helping to develop the combat box formation.
 In September 1943, he became the first commander of the newly formed 3rd Air Division.
 He personally led several dangerous missions, including the Regensburg section of the Schweinfurt–Regensburg mission of August 17, 1943.
 In that mission, he led 146 B-17s to Regensburg, Germany, beyond the range of escorting fighters, and, after bombing, continued on to bases in North Africa, losing 24 bombers in the process.

 The heavy losses in veteran crews on this and subsequent deep penetration missions in the autumn of 1943 led the Eighth Air Force to limit missions to targets within escort range.
-Finally, with the deployment in the European theater of the P-51 Mustang in January 1944, the Eighth Air Force gained an escort fighter with range to match the bombers.
+With the deployment in the European theatre of the P-51 Mustang in January 1944, the Eighth Air Force gained an escort fighter with range to match the bombers.

 In a discussion of a report into high abort rates in bomber missions during World War II, which Robert McNamara suspected was because of pilot cowardice, McNamara described LeMay's character:

 One of the commanders was Curtis LeMay—Colonel in command of a B-24 [sic] group.
 He was the finest combat commander of any service I came across in war.
 But he was extraordinarily belligerent, many thought brutal.
 He got the report.
 He issued an order.
 He said, 'I will be in the lead plane on every mission.
 Any plane that takes off will go over the target, or the crew will be court-martialed.'
 The abort rate dropped overnight.
 Now that's the kind of commander he was.

+Pacific Theatre

+Allied strategy and bombing of Japanese cities

-LeMay became known for his massive incendiary attacks against Japanese cities during the war using hundreds of planes flying at low altitudes.
-In this picture, B-29 bombers are shown dropping hundreds of incendiary bombs (cluster bombs, magnesium bombs, white phosphorus bombs, and napalm) on Yokohama during a strategic bombing raid on May 29, 1945.
+LeMay made massive incendiary attacks on Japanese cities with hundreds of planes at low altitudes.
+Here B-29 bombers drop hundreds of incendiary bombs (cluster bombs, magnesium bombs, white phosphorus bombs, and napalm) on Yokohama in a raid on May 29, 1945.